ingvildeb/brain_section_scripts/README.md

 # nutil_scripts
-Scripts for working with the nutil software as part of the QUINT workflow
+Scripts for working with the nutil software for large data collections